jweinst1/BernieScript/README.md

 ### Phrases

 BernieScript uses a special type of keyword called phrases, which are multiple words treated as a single keyword.
 This compounds the meaning of groups of words into one.
-For example, when a function is defined in BernieScript, we use the phrase `here's the story`, followed by the function name and paramters.
+For example, when a function is defined in BernieScript, we use the phrase `here's the story`, followed by the function name and parameters.
 However, the words `the story` or `here's` have no individual meaning or use, and will raise an error.

 #### Numbers